blookot/agent-builder-demo/README.md

 ## Setup a local LLM

 Download & install [ollama](https://github.com/ollama/ollama) for your platform.<br/>
-Get the model you want, as long as it has the 'tools' tag (see the available models from the [ollama library](https://ollama.com/library?sort=popular)).
+Get the model you want, as long as it has the 'tools' and 'thinking' tags (see the available models from the [ollama library](https://ollama.com/library?sort=popular)).

-I personnaly used [llama3.2](https://ollama.com/library/llama3.2) that worked great, even in French!<br/>
+I personnaly used [qwen3](https://ollama.com/library/qwen3) that worked great, even in French!<br/>
-I also tested qwen3 and mistral that sometimes triggered errors.
-Be aware that, at this stage (v9.2), we recommend [specific models](https://www.elastic.co/docs/solutions/search/agent-builder/models#recommended-models) and the `Error executing agent: No tool calls found in the response.` I was getting with mistral illustrate [the issues you may face](https://www.elastic.co/docs/solutions/search/agent-builder/limitations-known-issues#incompatible-llms) with incompatible LLMs...
+I also tested llama3.2 and mistral that sometimes triggered errors.
+Be aware that, at this stage (v9.2), we recommend [specific models](https://www.elastic.co/docs/solutions/search/agent-builder/models#recommended-models) and the `Error executing agent: No tool calls found in the response.` I was getting with mistral illustrate [the issues you may face](https://www.elastic.co/docs/solutions/search/agent-builder/limitations-known-issues#incompatible-llms) with incompatible LLMs...<br/>
+Besides, these models do not have the reasoning ability (see the 'thinking' tag in ollama models library!) so they struggle leveraging our tools.

-Here is how to setup llama3.2:
+Here is how to setup qwen3:
 ```sh
 ollama pull qwen3
 ollama create gpt-4o -f Modelfile-qwen3
 ```

-Test your new LLM (setting the model to the model you chose of course, mistral in my example):
+Test your new LLM (setting the model to the model you chose of course, qwen3 in my example):
 ```sh
 curl http://localhost:11434/v1/chat/completions \
     -H "Content-Type: application/json" \